 - Broiled Fennel with Parmesan Cheese (pictured above): In this easy 15-minute side, fennel's sweet flavor is complemented by nutty, salty Parmesan cheese.

 - Braised Fennel with Tomatoes & Potatoes: Braising fennel helps tenderize it and draw out its sweetness.
-In this recipe, the addition of Pernod (an anise-flavored liqueur) and fennel seed help give the finished dish a more complex flavor.
+In this recipe, the addition of Pernod (an anise-flavored liqueur) and fennel seed gives the finished dish a more complex flavor.

-- Roast Chicken & Fennel: Trying to eat more veggies?
-Instead of the classic roast chicken and potatoes, try this version with fennel.
-The diced bulb is first roasted on its own before being combined with pine nuts and browned chicken drumsticks for a second turn in the oven.
+- Roast Chicken & Fennel: Trying to eat a variety of veggies?
+Instead of classic roast chicken and potatoes, try this version with fennel.
+The diced bulb is first roasted on its own before it's combined with pine nuts and browned chicken drumsticks for a second turn in the oven.

-- Mediterranean Sautéed Shrimp & Fennel: The fennel is first sautéed and mixed with canned tomatoes, and quick-cooking shrimp are added at the end.
-Although the final addition of feta and capers give this dish a sophisticated feel, it's simple to pull together on a busy weeknight.
+- Mediterranean Sautéed Shrimp & Fennel: The fennel is first sautéed and mixed with canned tomatoes, and then quick-cooking shrimp are added toward the end.
+Although the addition of feta and capers give this dish a sophisticated feel, it's simple to pull together on a busy weeknight.

 - Fennel & Pork Stew: In this hearty stew, fennel and onions create a bed for juicy, slow-cooked pork.
 The fronds are reserved and used as a garnish.

-- Fennel & Chicken Flatbread: Fennel is used in two ways on this flatbread: the bulb is sautéed with chicken and used as a topping, and the fronds are sprinkled on at the end.
+- Fennel & Chicken Flatbread: Fennel is used two ways on this flatbread.
+The bulb is sautéed with chicken and used as a topping, and the fronds are sprinkled on at the end.

 Fennel Health Benefits

-One cup of fennel provides about 14% of the Daily Value of vitamin C, which is believed to help boost immunity and guard against cell damage that may cause disease.
-Fennel is also a good source of both potassium and fiber, both of which may improve overall cardiovascular health.
-The compound anethole, which is responsible for fennel's distinctive smell, also offers benefits: it's been studied for its ability to suppress cancer cells as well as reduce inflammation in areas like the gums.
+Fennel contains many nutrients.
+One cup of fennel provides about 14% of your Daily Value for vitamin C. It's also a good source of both potassium and fiber, both of which may improve overall cardiovascular health.
+The compound anethole, which is responsible for fennel's distinctive smell, also offers benefits.
+It's been studied for its ability to suppress cancer cells as well as to reduce inflammation in areas like the gums.